 Mortgage loans written-down to fair value in connection with recognizing impairments are valued based on the fair value of the underlying collateral less costs to sell.
-Limited partnership interests written-down to fair value in connection with recognizing other-than-temporary impairments are valued using net asset values.
-The carrying value of the LBL business was written-down to fair value in connection with being classified as held for sale.
+Limited partnership interests written-down to fair value in connection with recognizing other-than-temporary impairments are generally valued using net asset values.